承接 wp-php-toolkit/http-client 相关项目开发

 A plugin installer starts with one request to download plugin.zip.
 A migration then adds progress reporting, a ten-request media window, resumable downloads, and a remote ZIP reader that feeds ZipFilesystem directly.
 Those workflows need the same request API from the first GET to the final streamed archive.

 The HttpClient component gives the toolkit a small request/response model, middleware for redirects and caching, concurrent fetches, and response bodies exposed as byte streams.
-It runs through curl when PHP provides curl and through pure PHP sockets when it does not.
-Callers keep the same code path.
+It runs through curl when PHP provides curl and through PHP sockets when it does not.
+Callers keep the same request and response model while the transport changes underneath.

 Use it to fetch plugin metadata, submit import callbacks, mirror a media library, read a WXR export, or pipe a remote archive into Zip and Filesystem code.